tangalbert919/Programming-Labs/Objective-C/README.md

 --------------------
 Objective-C is a superset of C, meaning any C program you make is also an Objective-C program.
 It was inspired by 2 guys working at a company who wanted to implement the features from another language called Smalltalk, and maintain backwards compatibility with C. Hence, Objective-C.

-Objective-C is an object-oriented language, and usually, Apple developers learn this language or Swift so they can make applications for Apple devices.
-Objective-C++ is basically C++ and Objective-C mixed together, but that's for another day.
+Objective-C is an object-oriented language, and is typically used by Apple developers to develop applications for Apple devices.
+Because it's a very complex language, you should learn C, C++, or Swift before you jump into Objective-C.

-This language is actually more COMPLEX than C and C++, which means it's harder to learn.
-You'll see it in the first few labs when they're released.

 ### IDEs
 --------------------